"We spent roughly seven and a half hours re-creating two recipes."

-Two years ago, Al bought a laboratory-grade immersion circulator off of eBay (which he adequately sterilized, he swears).
+Al bought a laboratory-grade immersion circulator off of eBay (which he adequately sterilized, he swears).
 Since then, we’ve managed to clutter the kitchen with additional hardware like a more portable immersion circulator, a FoodSaver vacuum sealer, a Vita Prep high-speed blender, three kinds of chinois, a Superbag, an electronic pressure cooker, a heat gun, an NO2 canister, a meat grinder, a meat slicer, a dehydrator, and a microgram scale.
 Then there’s “software” like xanthan gum, Versawhip, methocel, tapioca maltodextrin, sodium alginate/calcium gluconolactate, agar, and lecithin.
 We've grown progressively comfortable with technical, precise cooking.

 In particular, we've fallen in love with sous vide.
 Truthfully, I'm a late convert to the Cult of Meat, but our sous vide preparations have made me a born-again flesheater with missionary zeal.
 Meat is rarely as juicy or as velveteen as it is slow-poached in a controlled bath of 55.5°C. (I confess; I also get a special thrill witnessing my doctor’s horror as my LDL-levels climb to all-time highs.)